atykhonov/google-translate/README.md

 only going to query the source language and text to translate.
-If you need to translate to some language other than Russian, you can override the default for the target language by supplying a `C-u` prefix argument, in which case you will be queried for both the source and target languages, as well as text to translate.
+If you need to translate to some language other than Russian, you can override the default for the target language by supplying a `C-u' prefix argument, in which case you will be queried for both the source and target languages, as well as text to translate.

 If you frequently translate from some fixed language, it is also